kaisellgren/purescript-halogen/docs/Halogen/Query.md

 Type synonym for an "request" - a request can cause effects as well as fetching some information from a component.

-In a query algebra, an action is any constructor that carries the algebra's type variable as the return value of a function.
+In a query algebra, a request is any constructor that carries the algebra's type variable as the return value of a function.
 For example:

 ``` purescript